Boris Johnson sang 'I will survive' to new communications director and joked about taking the knee

 Resignations followed from director of communications Jack Doyle, chief of staff Dan Rosenfield, principal private secretary Martin Reynolds, and special adviser in the policy unit Elena Narozanski.

-Earlier on Monday the Health Secretary defended Carrie Johnson, the Prime Minister’s wife over her perceived influence in No 10.
+Earlier on Monday, health secretary Sajid Javid defended Carrie Johnson, the Prime Minister’s wife, over her perceived influence in No. 10.